jasoncrevier/obtainium-apps/README.md

 # My setup
 I'm running [GrapheneOS](https://grapheneos.org/) with no Google account signed in.
 My goal is to use as many FOSS apps as possible, and use [Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore) to fill in the gaps.
 I try to get releases directly from GitHub/GitLab where possible, and [F-Droid](https://f-droid.org) repos otherwise.

-I also my apps to use Material You theming where possible (hence the duplicates of stock AOSP apps like Gallery and Calendar -- shout out to [Fossify](https://www.fossify.org/)!)
+I also want my apps to use Material You theming where possible (hence the duplicates of stock AOSP apps like Gallery and Calendar -- shout out to [Fossify](https://www.fossify.org/)!).